Start9Labs/docs/src/service-guides/nextcloud/nextcloud-setup/nextcloud-windows.md

 This is Nextcloud's official client application for file syncing and account management.
 The latest version of the official Nextcloud client is available on their [download page](https://nextcloud.com/install/#install-clients).

-### LAN Setup
+### LAN/Router VPN Setup

 Make sure you have first set up [LAN access](/device-guides/windows/ca.md).
 Then do the following:

 1. Download the appropriate desktop client from https://nextcloud.com/install/#install-clients
 1. Open the client and click "Log In"
-1. From your server's Nextcloud Service page, go to "Interfaces" and copy the LAN address
+1. From your server's Nextcloud Service page, go to "Interfaces" and copy the IP address and port, or .local and port.
 1. Enter your LAN address under "Server Address" and click "Next"
 1. You will be asked to Trust your server's certificate, which is safe to do as you generate and sign this during LAN Setup
 1. Tick the box for "Trust this certificate anyway" and click "Next"